 - How to diagnose market systems and make sense of patterns of underperformance

-- How to assess the structure and key characteristics of a local economy
+- How to assess the structure and essential characteristics of a local economy

-- How to design a process of self-discovery, joint sense making, learning and adjustment for economic development both in market systems and local economy
+- How to design a process of self-discovery, joint sense-making, learning and adjustment for economic development both in market systems and the local economy

-- How to face uncertainty and complexity in a changing and dynamic context by building learning into a project and manage adaptively
+- How to face uncertainty and complexity in a changing and dynamic context by building learning into a project and managing adaptively

 What do you need to bring?

 Please note: the training will be held in English without translation.
-You will need to be able to follow the training and communicate sufficiently well in English.
+You will need to follow the training and communicate sufficiently well in English.

 About the trainers

 Christian Schoen, Mesopartner.
-Christian has over 25 years experience in Local and Regional Economy Development, Value Chain Development and improving business enabling environment.
+Christian has 30 years of experience in Local and Regional Economy Development, Value Chain Development, Economic Governance and Quality Infrastructure.
 He has been involved in designing, implementing, monitoring and evaluating economic development projects in Europe, Africa and Asia for various development organisations and donors.
-Christian has worked as intermittent team leader of different development programs in Vietnam and has built capacity of international and national consultants, national project staff and counterparts all over Southeast Asia during the last 15 years.
-Christian has been engaged in economic development work in Myanmar since five years, particularly in the areas of market system development and value chain promotion in the tourism sector plus upgrading the quality infrastructure.
-Christian has been based in Hanoi, Vietnam since 2008.
+Christian has worked as an intermittent team leader for different development programs in Vietnam and has built the capacity of international and national consultants, national project staff and counterparts all over Southeast Asia and South Asia during the last 20 years.
+Christian has been based in Hanoi, Vietnam, since 2008.

-Mohd Fahad Ifaz, EDGE Consulting.
+Mohd Fahad Ifaz, iFarmer.
+Fahad is an entrepreneur and development practitioner.
+He is currently the Co-founder and CEO of iFarmer, the largest Agri-tech company based out of Bangladesh and expanding in other South Asian markets.
+He is also the director of EDGE Consulting, which provides strategic consulting, evaluation and implementation services to Market Systems and Value Chain development projects, funders and implementors.
 Fahad is an experienced team leader, adviser and consultant in Market Systems Development.
-He has also the co-founder of several businesses.
 After spending a few years at Katalyst, a pro-poor Market Systems Development project, and at the World Bank, Fahad co-founded EDGE Consulting.
-EDGE specialises in economic change, business and innovation at the bottom of the pyramid in emerging markets.
-Until 2018, he was the Team Leader for an MSD project in Myanmar and is currently working with the project as a technical advisor.
-In 2019 he also supported Cambodia Harvest II project to integrate MSD approach in the project.
-He was a country manager for SPRING Accelerator, which is a donor funded accelerator programme to support innovative business in east Africa and South Asia.
-Currently Fahad is running an award winning agri-tech company, that enables access to finance for farmers, traders and agri retailers.
+Until 2018, he was the Team Leader for an MSD project in Myanmar and served the project for another three years as a technical advisor.
+In 2019 he also supported the Cambodia Harvest II project to integrate the MSD approach into the project and currently supporting another USAID-funded MSD project in Cambodia focusing on the conservation of protected areas using MSD principles.
+He was a country manager for SPRING Accelerator, a donor-funded accelerator programme to support innovative businesses in East Africa and South Asia.

 Location: InterConti Hotel Westlake, Hanoi, Vietnam